sage-code/maj/nouns.md

 * Crimys    = Christmas
 * Maj       = Language Maj

+## Determinant prefix

+Sometimes we use a preposition determinant as prefix to create a new meaning for words:

+* kan  = not  - create antonyms
+* tum  = for  - specify purpose / person
+* ati  = anti - against / opposite
+* eko  = echo - environment friendly / organic

+**examples:**

+* tum-bebo = for drink
+* kan-bebo = not for drink
+* ati-gera = anti war
+* eko-vaja = echo travel

 ## Noun suffix

 * You can add a suffix to a noun to add information about the noun properties.
 * After root you can use apostrophe `'` to connect with a suffix.

-Sometimes we use suffix to create a composite word for representing nouns:
+You can use suffix to create a composite word for representing nouns:

 **harmful content**

 ja = jaru = warning / danger

-* for beverage containing alcohol, we use suffix,
+* beverage containing alcohol or drugs;
-* there is food prepared with alcohol,
+* food prepared with alcohol or drugs;
-* for food that contains a lot of sugar,
+* food that contains a lot of sugar;
-* for poisonous fruits
+* for dangerous or poisonous fruits;
-* for dangerous animals
+* for dangerous animals with horns, venom or sharp teeth;

 **examples:**

+For transformation using coda: "a" becomes "o"

 * bero'ja  = bear
 * gazo'ja  = energy drinks
 * xoko'ja  = chocolate with alcohol
+* sajo'ja  = venomous snake
+* gato'ja  = wild cat

 ## Diminutives

-Maj enable diminutives using coda `i`
+Maj enable diminutives using coda `i` and suffix 'ca

 nito     = bonito, nice

 **close persons**
-* nito Mama => Mami
+* nito Mama => Mami'ca
-* nito Papa => Papi
+* nito Papa => Papi'ca

 **animals (pets)**

-* nito Gatia => Gati
+* nito Gatia => Gati'ca
-* nito Kania => Kani
+* nito Kania => Kani'ca

 **note:** Proper nouns (names of places or persons) do not support diminutives.